 If you’re making the Chicken and Rice Soup to take elsewhere, please see the recipe notes for the best way to do this (it involves using some of the broth + water to cook the rice separately, after which it’s added into the soup when ready to serve 🙂 ).

 This Chicken and Rice Soup recipe is a terrific base for adding your own touch.
 It’s slurp-worthy delicious as it is, but can take more veggies, more herbs, a squeeze of fresh lemon, or even other cooked proteins.
-I’ve added some notes in the recipe for optional add ins, and I’ve love to hear any suggestions you have too.
+Here are some ideas:

 - 1 tbsp olive oil